 In dire times of COVID-19, the worker has the right to stop or refuse to carry out unsafe work.

-A worker, especially during the times of such pandemic, has this right to cease work.
+A worker, especially during the times of such a pandemic, has this right to cease work.

 In other cases, there should be a reasonable concern for the worker to be exposed to a serious risk to their workplace health and safety.

 Employees ceasing to work must inform as soon as they have ceased work.
-If they are in good health, they should also be willing for alternative work, like working from home to ensure no harm to the business.
+If they are in good health, they should also be willing to do alternative work, like working from home, to ensure no harm to the business.

 What about employee compensation during COVID-19?

-This stands as the responsibility of the Commonwealth, states and territories.
-Employees’ compensation schemes may differ across states but there are common requirements that would hold true in the case of COVID-19:
+This is the responsibility of the Commonwealth, states, and territories.
+Employees’ compensation schemes may differ across states, but there are common requirements that would hold true in the case of COVID-19:

 They are eligible for benefits and compensation if the injury, illness or disease arising out of, or in the course of, their employment.

-Furthermore, whether an employee’s claim for contracting COVID-19 in the workplace or during the employment is accepted, shall be a matter for the relevant workers compensation authority and their application of the jurisdictions workers compensation laws.
+Furthermore, whether an employee’s claim for contracting COVID-19 in the workplace or during employment is accepted shall be a matter for the relevant worker’s compensation authority and their application of the jurisdiction’s workers’ compensation laws.

 Furthermore, the employee also has a responsibility to take all necessary and reasonable care for his or her health and safety.
 Employees should be compliant with any policy and procedures provided by the employer.

-In dire circumstances such as this pandemic of Coronavirus, employers should take bolder measures to reduce the physical and psychosocial risks of employees assigned to work from home.
+In dire circumstances such as this coronavirus pandemic, employers should take bolder measures to reduce the physical and psychosocial risks of employees assigned to work from home.

 Here are some of the ways how:

-- Familiarising them with best ergonomic practices, and asking them to comply with them.
+2. Familiarising them with best ergonomic practices and asking them to comply with them.

-- Allow for a good line of daily communication with workers through, phone call, video call, chats, etc.
+3. Allow for a good line of daily communication with workers through phone calls, video calls, chats, etc.

 Risks that an employer should be aware of beforehand include:

-- Psychological effects due to stay at home and anxiety related to pandemic.
+• Psychological effects due to stay at home and anxiety related to the pandemic.

 What immediate action can I take that will be good for both the employees working from home and the business on the whole?

-- Having employees to be as productions as possible while working from home so the operations don’t take a toll
+• Having employees be as productive as possible while working from home so the operations don’t take a toll

 Sentrient’s online course on infection, prevention and control will help you with all your priorities as an employer.